Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/what-is-wiznet-cloud.md

 # What is WIZnet Cloud?

-WIZnet Cloud is blahblah
+WIZnet Cloud is an IoT Device connection service based on MQTT.
+Providing near real-time data monitoring service.

 ### Features

 With **WIZnet Cloud**, you are able to:

-- Provision device:
+- Provision format of data from device.
-- Send data to Cloud
+- Collect and save your data from device.
-- Visualization time-series data
+- Visualize time-series data.
+- Command your device using widget of dashboard.